gina-alaska/alaska_affordable_energy_model-data/non-res_consumption_estimates.md

     * Line 4:
       * "Upper Limit" [square feet] (12 entries, the upper limit of the high size building is "inf")
   * Processing Steps
-    1. Create a com_building_estimates.csv by hand and fill in data using the template as given.
+    1. Create a non-res_consumption_estimates.csv by hand and fill in data using the template as given.
     2. Line 1 is a units descriptor for the estimates as a function of building size (low, mid, high)
     3. Line 2 is a units descriptor for the estimates as a function of building size (low, mid, high)
     4. Line 3 is the lower limit on the 3 building sizes for the 4 categories (Av Gal/sf, Avg kWh/sf, Average sf, Average of HDD); entered from the source file.